AppliedDeepLearning2024/ToxicML/README.md

 The base GNN achieves a mean absolute error (1.048) and mean squared error (1.63), which are relatively high compared to traditional ML methods like Random Forest (MSE: 0.629434) in the earlier discussion.

 #### Trying Different model architectures

+In this section, we will focus on improving the baseline performance using bigger models and more advanced architectures.
+First, let's define a convolutional block as a sequence of:

+1. Dropout operation
+2. Convolutional operation
+3. Activation operation
+4. Batch normalization operation

+We can then stack multiple convolution blocks to easily increase the depth of our model, and change the size of the atom embeddings to increase the size of each layer.
+Finally, the convolution blocks need to be followed by an aggregation operation and a multi-layer perceptron.
+We will also experiment with using different types of convolutions such as [SAGE Convolution](https://arxiv.org/abs/1706.02216) block and an [attention convolution block](https://arxiv.org/abs/2105.14491).

 |model         |F1               |Recall          |Precision       |
 |--------------|-----------------|----------------|----------------|